-Your budget, credit score and ideal loan term will all play a role in finding a good loan.
+Be prepared to shop by knowing your budget, credit score and ideal loan term.
 These steps will help guide you toward an affordable — and hopefully inexpensive — lender.

 1. Know your budget

-Make sure you can stay within your budget while finding a car that meets your needs.
-Research cars and pricing on sites like Edmunds and Kelley Blue Book for accurate estimates of car price and reliability.
-Interest rates on new cars are usually lower than on used vehicles — but that used vehicles typically cost less overall.
+Stay within your budget while finding a car that meets your needs.
+Use sites like Edmunds and Kelley Blue Book for car price and reliability estimates.
+Interest rates on new cars are usually lower than on used vehicles — but used vehicles typically cost less overall.

 2. Check your credit report

-It is in your best interest to try and get your credit score in the best condition possible before applying for loans.
-Some ways to improve your credit score include paying down any unpaid debts, shooting for a credit utilization ratio of 30% or less, looking into debt consolidation and not missing future payments.
+Try and get your credit score in the best condition possible before applying for an auto loan.
+Some ways to improve your credit score include:

 3. Prequalify with multiple lenders